 Many search tools use the boolean operators "and", "or", and "not".
 Searching for "term1 and term2 and term3" results in a list of files in which all three search terms can be found.
 Searching for "term1 or term2 or term3" gives a list of files in which at least one of the three search terms occurs.
-Searching for "term1 and not term2" lists files that contain term1 but not term2, while "(term1 or term2) and not (term3 or term4)" lists files that contain term1 or term2 or both, but not term3 and not term4.
+Searching for "term1 and not term2" lists files that contain term1 but not term2, while "(term1 or term2) and not (term3 or term4)" lists files that contain term1 or term3 and not term3.